Skip to content

 Technical Setup

 This documentation is written in markdown and translated into static html pages using mkdocs.
-The single configuration file mkdocs.yml holds the pages structure as well as specification of the theme and extensions.
+The single configuration file mkdocs.yml contains the page structure as well as the specification of the theme and extensions.

 Before you start